-Plants were assessed non-destructively on ten occasions during establishment and vegetative growth over winter/spring (15/12/16 - 15/03/17).
-At each interval, the number of tillers and length of the longest tiller was recorded for each plant.
+Plants were assessed non-destructively on 10 occasions during establishment and vegetative growth over winter/spring (15 December 2016 to 15 March 2017).
+At each interval, the number of tillers and length of the longest tiller were recorded for each plant.
 Flowering time was recorded as the time at which the first flower spike became visible after emerging from the surrounding leaf-sheath.
 The commencement of seed shedding was also recorded for each plant.
-These dates were converted into thermal growing-degree-days using meteorological data recorded daily on-site (Harpenden, UK).
-A base temperature of 1°C was used .
-On 03/07/17, once all plants had flowered, the total number of seed-heads produced, and the length of the longest flowering tiller was recorded for each plant.
+These dates were converted into thermal growing degree-days using meteorological data recorded daily on-site (Harpenden, UK).
+A base temperature of 1 °C was used.44 On 03 July 2017, once all plants had flowered, the total number of seed-heads produced and the length of the longest flowering tiller were recorded for each plant.